glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 redundant data.
 The walletDistributions explain how all of the rewards were distributed on a per-wallet level.
 And the "farmRewards" explain how all of the rewards were distributed on a per-farm level.

+Note: 'carbonCreditProductionSum' is the sum of all 'netWeeklyImpactAssets' values for the competition. "impact assets" is more correct, but "carbon credits" is a leftover from a legacy system and so it is used here.
+"expectedProduction" is also an alias of 'netWeeklyImpactAssets'.

 ## API Architecture